Jacob and I had a new expierence this weekend, and I’m anxious to share it with you while it’s fresh on my mind.

 It became quite evident how often I do things based on a proverbial timeline.
 When you’ve been taught that success comes when you do things a certain way, in a particular order or after you’ve checked all the boxes, it can be easy to stop trusting your own inner guidance system.

 But that’s the thing – that story isn’t real – it’s an illusion that we’re all waking up to in our own way.
 Time and space are bendy and stretchy.
 It’s our attachment to these things that makes them stressors in our lives.
-Sure, there are things we need clock-time to monitor – like being on time for work or school.
+Sure, there are things we need clock time to monitor – like being on time for work or school.
 However, do I really need a watch to tell me when it’s time to eat?
 Doesn’t my body send me signals when it’s hungry?

 Yes.
 Trust your body.
 It knows more than your mind!

-The last aspect I want to touch on was our favorite part of the night.
-Our guides did a masterful job at architecting a musical journey to drive our expierence.
+The last aspect I want to touch on was our favorite part of the entire expierence.
+Our guides did a masterful job at architecting a musical journey to drive our journey.
 They weaved recorded performances by our facilitator’s teachers during ceremony in Peru along with their own voices in song.
 There were times when I didn’t know if the music was coming from the speakers on the wall or the bodies in the room.
 The energy went up and down, giving opportunity to feel and expierence different waves of emotional and psychic energy.
 They unlocked and rattled what was gripping, while soothing and cradling what needed nurtured.
 They paused in all the right places, creating spaces to check in with our breath and land deeper within ourselves.
 The container was safe, sacred, and intentional.

 The desire of our guides to create a positive expierence was palpable and appreciated.